dsaidgovsg/k-shortest-path/README.md

 [![Python version](https://img.shields.io/badge/python-2.7-blue.svg)](https://shields.io/)
 [![Python version](https://img.shields.io/badge/python-3.6-blue.svg)](https://shields.io/)

 k-shortest-path implements various algorithms for the K shortest path problem.
-Currently, the only implementation is for the deviation path algorithm by Martins, Pascoals and Santos to generate all simple paths from from (any) source to a fixed target.
+Currently, the only implementation is for the deviation path algorithm by Martins, Pascoals and Santos (see [1](https://www.mat.uc.pt/~eqvm/cientificos/investigacao/Artigos/deviation.ps.gz) and [2](http://www.dis.uniroma1.it/challenge9/papers/santos.pdf)) to generate all simple paths from from (any) source to a fixed target.

 ## Installation
 ```bash